websauna/websauna/docs/source/narrative/user/auth.rst

         def my_view(request):

             u = User(email="foobar@example.com")
-            password = None  # Do not give password
+            password = None  # Do not give password or give plain text entry here

             if password:
                 # How to set a password on freshly created user